 Tours

 Take an aerial tour by plane to view the island and its forests, lakes, and sand dunes from above.
-Or opt for the ocean, and take a cruise or boat tour; Fraser has some of the best whale watching between April and October.
-For the adventurous, take a tour at night navigating with the dingoes.
+Or opt for the ocean and take a cruise or boat tour.
+Fraser offers some of the best whale watching between June and November.
+For the adventurous, take a tour at night, navigating with the dingoes.

-Fraser Island is a place that brings you back in touch with nature; with the help of various rangers, resorts, and campgrounds.
-As the world’s largest sandbank the terrain is unique; it’s one that both locals and tourists will find a treasure to be cherished.
+Fraser Island is a place that brings you back in touch with nature, thanks to the help of various rangers, resorts, and campgrounds.
+As the world’s most extensive sandbank, the terrain is unique.
+It’s a treasure cherished by both locals and tourists.